npartovi/Twitch.ME/README.md

 ## Functionality & MVP

 - [ ] Display table of top 30 games(# of games can be changes)
-- [ ] Display D3 bubble chart of those 30 games
+- [ ] Display D3 Barchart of top 20 streamers for each game
-- [ ] Hover over effects for D3 shapes displaying information
+- [ ] Allows users to click on Top 20 streamer barchart to load stream for that specific streamer
-- [ ] Display D3 Barchart, possibly might replace with another chart
+- [ ] Hover over effects for D3 barchart displaying information
-- [ ] Clicking on anygame from the table will load a summary of that particular game only
+- [ ] D3 bubble chart that will load top 10 trending clips of selected game

 ## Wireframes